JonatanN3/Building-and-Managing-an-Active-Directory-Environment-in-Microsoft-Azure/README.md

 **Explanation:** This forces the client machine to retrieve and apply the latest Group Policy settings immediately.
 It is an important validation step because it ensures policy changes are active without waiting for the normal background refresh cycle.

 <h2>Summary</h2>
-This project demonstrates an end-to-end implementation of Active Directory in a cloud-based environment.
-Beginning with Azure infrastructure setup, the project progresses through domain deployment, automation of user creation, and enforcement of security policies.
+This project demonstrates an end-to-end implementation of Active Directory in a cloud-based Azure environment.
+It covers infrastructure deployment, domain services configuration, automated user provisioning, and security policy enforcement.

-By completing this project, the following IT skills are demonstrated:<br>
+Through this project, the following IT competencies were developed and demonstrated:

-- **Azure infrastructure deployment**
-- **Active Directory configuration**
-- **PowerShell automation**
-- **Group Policy administration**
+Azure infrastructure deployment
+Active Directory configuration and administration PowerShell-based automation
+Group Policy management and security enforcement
-- **User and access management**
+User and access control management
-- **Network and DNS validation**
+DNS and network validation

-This project reflects real-world system administration tasks and showcases the ability to design, implement, automate, and manage an enterprise-style Active Directory environment.
+This project reflects real-world system administration practices and demonstrates the ability to design, implement, and manage an enterprise Active Directory environment.